ocaml/platform-blog/merlin-2-0-0-released.md

 date: "2014-11-01"
 --BODY--

-After months of development, we are pleased to announce the stable release of Merlin 2.0.
+After a few months of development, we are pleased to announce the stable release of Merlin 2.0.
 Supported OCaml versions range from 4.00 to 4.02.1.

 ### Overview